codio-content/Crunch-Basics/.guides/content/X-Divided-by-Y-53de.md

 Write a program that divides X by Y and outputs the result to the nearest whole number.

-There is no `DIV` instruction so you will have to figure out a clever way of managing it.
+**You may NOT use the `DIV` instruction** so you will have to figure out a clever way of managing it.

 You should create 2 DAT variables